-EARG doesn’t endorse any particular training organisation for domestic and family violence (DFV) training.
-However, if you choose a not-for-profit (NFP) provider the providers are likely to be informed by the experience of their organisation (or member organisations) which work directly with people who have experienced DFV.
+We don’t endorse any particular training organisation.
+However, not-for-profit providers are likely to be informed by the experience of their organisation (or member organisations) which work directly with people who have experienced DFV.

-Businesses tell us that there are three key areas of training they are seeking, and we use these to describe each provider’s program/s:
+Businesses tell us that there are three key areas of training they are seeking, and we use these in the provider headings below:

-In addition, some staff may require specially tailored training depending on the industry and their roles, for example:
+Some staff may also require specially tailored training depending on the industry and their roles, for example:

 - staff who manage (and support) front-line staff who may be responding to customers experiencing DFV; and